Fernando Po batis

 The Fernando Pó batis, also known as the Bioko batis, (Batis poensis) is a species of bird in the family Platysteiridae.
 It is endemic to the island of Bioko in Equatorial Guinea.

 Description

 The Fernando Pó batis is small, restless flycatcher type bird with a mainly black and white plumage.
-The head and mantle are glossy blue-black with a small white loral spot, which occasionally extends back to create a narrow supercilium.
+The head and mantle are glossy blue-black with a small white loral spot, occasionally extending back to create a narrow supercilium.
 The back is blackish grey with small white spots on the rump and lower back.
 The wings are black with a white stripe, the tail is black with narrow white lines on the outer tail.
 The male has white underparts with a black breast band.
 Females are similar to males but are duller above with a chestnut rather than black breast band.
 Juveniles are similar to females but look dingier.
 They are 10.5 cm long and weigh 8.8–9.4 g.